Subscribe to newsletter

 Meals: None

 Your bags will get picked up at 8 am today.
-Enjoy a delicious breakfast before starting your 19 km journey from Milngavie to Drymen.
+Enjoy a delicious breakfast before starting your self-guided West Highland Way with a 19 km walk from Milngavie to Drymen.
 Relax knowing that today’s expedition has you following a rather flat path.
 Let the small lochs and rivers peppering this trail act as a preview for the spectacle awaiting you past Drymen.
-In the middle of your walk, enjoy a midday lunch visit at the Glengoyne Distillery.

 Overnight Location: Hotel in Drymen